-Getting a mortgage can be more difficult when you get closer to retirement.
-Here is how to find one whether you want to move house or remortgage your current home.
+Getting a mortgage can be more difficult if you are close to or have started your retirement.
+Here’s how to find a retirement mortgage whether you want to move house or remortgage your current home.

 Think carefully before securing other debts against your home.
 Your home may be repossessed if you do not keep up repayments on your mortgage.

-There is no maximum age for applying for a mortgage.
-However, most lenders have their own age limits:
+While there is no official maximum age when it comes to applying for a mortgage, mortgage lenders will impose their own maximum age limit:

-When the mortgage term ends: Usually a maximum age of 70 to 85
+When the mortgage term ends: usually a maximum age of 70 to 95

 This means that even if you are below the maximum age for a mortgage, its term could be limited by how old you are.

-For example, if you are 60 and want a mortgage that must be paid off before you reach 70, its term could be no more than ten years.
+If you’re 60 and want a mortgage that must be paid off before you reach 70, its term could be no more than 10 years.

 To remortgage to get a better deal on your current home, especially if a fixed or tracker rate has ended